What Instagram Creators Are Doing Now That Engagement Tanked

 Is it the end of the golden era for Instagram creators or just the beginning of a smarter strategy?

-Over the past year, Instagram creators across niches, from lifestyle bloggers to tech influencers, have been hit by a wave of declining engagement.
-Likes are down, reach is unpredictable, and Stories don’t pop the way they used to.
-The algorithm feels like a mystery again, and creators are asking the big question: What now?
+Over the past year, creators across niches, from lifestyle bloggers to tech influencers, have faced a steep drop in engagement.
+Likes are down, reach is unpredictable, and Stories don’t pop like they used to.
+With the algorithm shifting again, many are asking the big question: What now?

 Let’s dive into how they’re doing it.